-- 1. Ensure the machine is parked on level ground. - Fully retract the arm cylinder and extend the bucket cylinder outward to position the machine.
-Lower the bucket until it rests on the ground.

-- 3. Allow the engine to idle at low speed for 5 minutes.
-Turn off the engine and remove the ignition key. - 4.
-Check the hydraulic oil level in the tank by referring to the removing the oil cap and check the oil dipstick.
-If the level is low, proceed with the steps to refill. - 5.
-Infuse the recommended hydraulic oil and check the meter.
-Replace the cap when the level rises to as stated.
+- 1. Ensure the machine is parked on level ground. - 2.
+Fully retract the arm cylinder and extend the bucket cylinder outward to position the machine.
+Lower the bucket onto the ground. - 3.
+Wait for the engine to idle at low speed for 5 minutes. - 4.
+Turn off the engine and remove the ignition key. - 5.
+Check the hydraulic oil level gauge.